duongphuhiep/ToolsPack.NetCore/src/ToolsPack.Logging/README.md

 Your test is executing some application codes which log certain messages via the `Microsoft.Extensions.Logging` library.
 Once the application codes finished, you want to Assert (or to Verify) that some messages are logged as expected.

-The `MockLogger` allows you to "spy" on the log events happening during the application execution.
-It can be added to your logging pipeline along with others real loggers of your application (Serilog, NLog...)
+There are 2 ways allowing you to "spy" on the log events happening during the application execution:

+  * Use `FakeLogger` in the [Microsoft.Extensions.Diagnostics.Testing](https://www.nuget.org/packages/Microsoft.Extensions.Diagnostics.Testing) nuget package.
+Checkout [the FakeLogger example](../../tests/ToolsPack.Logging.Tests/fakeLoggerTests/FakeLoggerTests.cs).
+  * Use `MockLogger` of this [ToolsPack.Logging](https://www.nuget.org/packages/ToolsPack.Logging) nuget package.
 Checkout the [`MockLoggerTests.cs`](../../tests/ToolsPack.Logging.Tests/mockLoggerTests/MockLoggerTests.cs) for full demonstration.

+Both can be added to your logging pipeline along with others real loggers of your application (Serilog, NLog...)

 Here how it works: